mpewsey/ManiaMap.Godot/README.md

 2. Select the pipeline and select `Add Default Nodes` in the inspector.
 This will create a pipeline capable of generating a `Layout`.
 3. Add one or more `LayoutGraphResource` to the automatically generated `LayoutGraphsInput` node.
 4. Optionally, add one or more `CollectableGroup` to the automatically generated `CollectableGroupsInput` node.
 5. Create a script that references the `GenerationPipeline` you wish to run, and call the `Run`, `RunAsync`, or `RunAttemptsAsync` methods to generate a layout.
+For example:

 ```ExampleGenerationPipelineRunner.cs
 public partial class ExampleGenerationPipelineRunner : Node